angus27rzz/angus27rzz.github.io/_tabs/about.md

 For the past five years, I've had the privilege of working as a research assistant at the Technical University of Munich (TUM), specifically at the Chair of Signal Processing (MSV).
 Currently, I am writing my doctoral dissertation, while exploring job opportunities in the exciting field of artificial intelligence and machine learning.

-My research has focused on applying deep learning to improve physical layer wireless communications, specifically addressing challenges such as distribution shifts, feedback schemes, channel aging, and precoding optimization using graph-neural networks.
+My research has focused on applying deep learning to improve the physical layer of wireless communications, specifically addressing challenges such as distribution shifts, feedback schemes, channel aging, and precoding optimization using graph-neural networks.
 During my time at TUM, I collaborated with Futurewei Technologies (based in USA) and was responsible for both the tutorials and programming projects for the Numerical Linear Algebra for Signal Processing course in the Master’s Degree Program. :woman_teacher:

 I hold both a BSc and an MSc (with honors) in Telecommunications Engineering from Politecnico di Milano.
 During my master’s studies, I also worked as a signal processing student at Intel Corporation (Munich branch) during the "5G era." :nerd_face: